— Destroy old elites.

 In 1917–1920, the Bolsheviks were out to crush old imperial elites.
-The upper- and middle-classes of the Russian Empire were multiethnic but mostly Russophone.
-To focus on this task, the Reds would for a while tolerate various ethnonationalists, autonomists and regionalists.
+To focus on this task, the Reds would for a while tolerate various ethnonationalists, autonomists and regionalists (the upper- and middle-classes of the Russian Empire were multiethnic but mostly Russophone).
 When the old imperial elites were subdued and disenfranchized (literally: members of the privileged classes could not vote; their children were barred from universities and colleges), it was time to do away with other elites, such as the old Bolshevik guard and the various “nationalists.”
 Hence a partial shift of focus onto a new class of victims: first the imperial, the Russophone and the properly Russian (up to the late 1920s), then the “ethnic” and the local (the 1930s onward).

 But in Russia proper, the peasantry seemed relatively weak then: the Red Terror of the Civil War had pacified, as it were, the rich Cossack areas; the 1920 famine had devastated the Volga region; the memory of the Antonovschina was a cooling-down factor in the Black Earth belt; non-black-earth areas were too busy surviving to rebel; Siberian farmers and Pomorye fishermen were too few and far between.
 Belarus had a reputation for compliance.
 But the Ukraine…

-(Whoever ran the Communist party in the Ukraine in 1932 would be almost certainly purged by 1939.
-However, if the average Ukrainian peasant believed that “the Jews” had something to do with the famine, it may have given him another reason to collaborate with the Nazis on all issues, including the Final Solution.
-Still, a poor excuse.)
+(Whoever ran the Communist party in the Ukraine in 1932 would have been almost certainly purged by 1939.
+However, if the average Ukrainian peasant believed that “the Jews” had something to do with the famine, it may have given him another excuse to collaborate with the Nazis on certain issues, including the Final Solution.)